FelipeJColon/Reproducible_Research/Project_instructions.md

   Add and commit the figures/ directory to yoru git repository (If the figures/ folder does not appear, type `knit2html("myfile.Rmd")` on your R console).
 - Push your master branch to GitHub
-- Submit the URL to your GitHub repository for this assignment to f.colon@uea.ac.uk
+- The idea is that other people are able to exactly reproduce your results, so submit the URL to your GitHub repository for this assignment via email to at least three other people.
+You would also need to give feedback to at least three other people.
       - A valid submission would look something like:

         `https://github.com/FelipeJColon/Reproducible_Research/`